giannativo/SpaceX-Trello/README.md

 \path\to\env\Scripts\activate

 3. Initialize app
-Go to 'SPACEX-Trello' directory and run 'pip freeze -r requirements.txt' to install dependencies Create 'settings.py' file and add your Trello api key and token uvicorn main:app --reload
+- Go to 'SPACEX-Trello' directory and run 'pip freeze -r requirements.txt' to install dependencies
+- Create 'settings.py' file and add your Trello api key, token, and the id of the board and list to add the tasks
+- To run the app: uvicorn main:app --reload
+- To run the tests: pytest tests.py